 People also don’t realize how fast you can get started.
 We did a test run with the QML with everything in its packaging and it took less than 5 minutes to get set up and running.
 We were dialed in and already laying out.

-The QML is beginner-friendly, very easy use, and it’s one of the best layout systems we’ve seen for the interior construction trades.
-We hope you’ll take a look at it, and if you think it might apply to your workflow give us a call at 800-243-1414 or send an e-mail to email@example.com to schedule an onsite demo.
+The QML is beginner-friendly, very easy to use, and it’s one of the best layout systems we’ve seen for the interior construction trades.
+We hope you’ll take a look at it, and if you think it might apply to your workflow give us a call at 800-243-1414 or send an e-mail to firstname.lastname@example.org to schedule an onsite demo.

 - Foster Farms: Upgrading and expanding its facilities